Babylon 5: The Lost Tales: Future installments

 Straczynski initially stated that predicated on the success of Voices in the Dark a second installment could be released in early 2008 "at the earliest".
 Peter Jurasik had stated that he was contacted by Straczynski to reprise his role as Londo Mollari for a set of alien-centric stories after the initial batch centered on humans.
 He stated that he said yes to him: "if you [Straczynski] wrote it, I'd do it".
 The second installment was also set to include a story centered on the character Michael Garibaldi, initially planned for the first installment.
 In September 2007, Straczynski stated that his preferences for a possible second disc were to definitely tell a Garibaldi-centric story, and probably a Londo-centric one.

 One of the big events in the Babylon 5 universe that The Lost Tales was set to explore eventually was the Telepath War.
 Straczynski reportedly stated at the New York Comic Con in February 2007 that he already had a concept for a possible direct-to-DVD Telepath War story in mind.

 Any future installments were on hold due to the WGA Strike, 2007.
 Prior to the strike, Straczynski urged Warner Brothers to commission a new DVD as they were suitably impressed with the sales for the first DVD.
 However, Warner Bros. felt that the Writer's Guild would not go on strike and refused to speed up the bureaucratic process; in their words, "We don't want to be pressured in the process because we know there's not going to be a strike this year, we can handle the Guild".
 At the Emerald City Comic Convention in May 2008, after the strike, Straczynski briefly updated fans on the prospects for more releases.
 He noted that two divisions of Warner Bros. seemed to be "discussing" wanting a feature film or more Lost Tales but had come to an agreement and hadn't gotten to the point of guaranteeing Straczynski total creative control in the case of a feature film.
 The budget for the first disc was two million dollars.

 On July 13, 2008, Straczynski revealed that he had no plans to continue The Lost Tales.
 He said that although the studio was interested in another disc, they wanted to budget the next installment similarly to the first.
 Citing his disappointment with the first release due to the low budget, Straczynski said he did not want to dilute Babylon 5s legacy with further sub-par stories.
 He stated that he would only return to the Babylon 5 universe if Warner Bros. wanted to do a large-budgeted cinema release.

+Years later, in 2023, Straczynski and WB again partnered to produce a direct-to-video Babylon 5 animated movie, The Road Home.